-The USA For Africa project was inspired by Band Aid, the British group Bob Geldof put together the year before to record "Do They Know It's Christmas?
+This all-star charity single was inspired by Band Aid, the British group Bob Geldof put together the year before to record "Do They Know It's Christmas?

 Prince was asked to join the project, be he declined on the grounds that he does not record with other acts.
-Instead, he donated an exclusive track called "4 The Tears In Your Eyes" to the follow-up benefit album, which was also called "We Are The World."
+Instead, he donated an exclusive track called "4 The Tears In Your Eyes" to the follow-up benefit album, which was also called We Are The World.

 Quincy Jones was responsible for managing the egos of all the stars.
 It went very smoothly considering some very famous people did not get to sing a line.
 Most of the singers knew Jones personally and respected his wishes that they check their egos at the door.